ycy-0510/eventmind-linebot-adk/README.md

 ## Project Background

-This project is a LINE bot that uses both OpenAI Agent functionality and Google Gemini models to generate responses to text inputs.
+This project is a LINE bot that uses Google ADK (Agent SDK) and Google Gemini models to generate responses to text inputs.
 The bot can answer questions in Traditional Chinese and provide helpful information.

 ## Screenshot

 ![image](https://github.com/user-attachments/assets/2bcbd827-0047-4a3a-8645-f8075d996c10)

 ## Features

-- Text message processing using AI models (OpenAI or Google Gemini)
+- Text message processing using AI models (Google ADK or Google Gemini)
 - Support for function calling with custom tools
 - Integration with LINE Messaging API
 - Built with FastAPI for high-performance async processing